|

 This

-Llama was hogging all the food at the petting zoo
+Llama was hoggin all the food at the pettin zoo

 at